 rM = 15%p.a (ROR on the average stock of the market).

 rRF = 10% (risk-free rate of return e.g. T-bills).

 By using the formula of Security Market Line,

 rRF + (rM ─ rRF) * βX = rX

 10% + (15% ─ 10%) * 3 = rX

 rX = 45%.

 From the above answer it is obvious that the investor requires the return of 45% on the stock X. On the other hand the market required rate of return is 15% but the investors ROR is much higher than it.
-The reason behind this fact is that the beta of the stock is +3 which means that the stock X is 3 times more risky than the market, because the market beta is always equal to +1.
-So the investor wishes the higher ROR than the expected ROR of the market, which is unfavorable for the investor to accomplish his goals.
+The reason behind this fact is that the beta of the stock is +3.
+Basically, it means that the stock X is 3 times more risky than the market.
+Because the market beta is always equal to +1.
+So, the investor wishes for a higher ROR than the expected ROR of the market.
+Although, which is unfavorable for the investor to accomplish his goals.
 Therefore he will not invest in the stock X.